ampatspell/ember-cli-zuglet/docs/api/models.md

 pos: 10
 ---

-# Experimental Models
+# (Less) Experimental Models

-> Documentation is provided for 2nd iteration located in `less-experimental` module
+> Documentation is provided for 2nd iteration located in `less-experimental` module.
+If all goes well, this will be moved to `models`.

 Addon contains tools which allows you to easily create models that manages lifecycle of document and query observers in the scope of routes and components.